andydlindsay/lectures/w08d01/README.md

 #### Setup & Teardown

 - Tests should represent how a user (or other code) would interact with our application
-- It's then important to properly setup the test conditions and make sure that, once the test has been executed, you tear down all changes to leave no traces for the next test
+- It's important to properly setup the test conditions and make sure that
+- Once the test has been executed, tear down all changes to leave no traces for the next test

 #### Appropriate Scoping